mdefenders/it-delivers-everywhere/README.md

 ## After-party Backlog

 - [X] Create Grafana dashboards for monitoring and alerting
-- [ ] Add skip ci/cd commit message.
+- [ ] Add a skip ci/cd commit message.
 - [ ] Remove feature/* name convention.
 - [ ] Replace Bash scripts in the pipeline with custom or community-supported GitHub Actions for better maintainability
 - [ ] Integrate the K8S service into the Helm chart to simplify local testing and deployment